gabemorris12/mechanism/readme.md

 | Circular Backlash        | 0.00125  |

 Keep in mind that the `size` argument refers to the size of the coordinates that make up the involute curve.
 The more points, the sharper it is, but SolidWorks sometimes struggles with points being too close together.
-To fix this issue, make the size smaller.
-The default value is 1000.
+If SolidWorks fails to generate the curve, then decrease the size.
+The default value is 300.

 ### SolidWorks Results